Are you eligible for student finance?

-If you don't meet the general residence criteria, there are some exceptions where you may still be able to apply for student finance.
+If you don't meet the general residence criteria, there are some exceptions where you may still be able to apply for student finance for the 2020–2021 academic year.
 These include:

 - You’re the child of a Swiss national or the child of a Turkish worker in the UK

 - You or a close relative live in the UK and are recognised as a refugee, or have been granted humanitarian protection

 - You or a close relative are an EEA or Swiss migrant worker

 - You’re staying in the UK as a stateless person, having lived legally in the UK for three years before your course

 Each of the UK's nations have confirmed that EU students starting a degree in the academic year 2020 (and before) will be eligible for financial support for the duration of their course on the same basis as they are currently.
 However, this will change for those starting in the 2021–2020 academic year, with EU and EEA students losing home fee status and financial support entitlement following Brexit.

 If you or a family member are an EU national and have lived in the EEA or Switzerland for the three years before your course begins, you're currently eligible for a tuition fee loan that you’ll eventually have to pay back.
 Again, this is set to change from 2021–2022.